-German boy names have become very popular in recent years.
-Whether you're looking for a name that matches your family heritage or you like the meaning attached to a particular name, one of these German male names might be perfect for your son.
+German boy names are popular naming choices for parents of all cultures.
+Whether you're looking for a name that matches your family heritage or you like the meaning attached to a particular name, one of these German male names might be perfect for your newborn son.

 This name is the German variation of "Matthew" and means "gift of God."
 It's a very common name used by German parents, and it has biblical connections.

 This is the German version of "Michael."
-It's another popular name used in many languages, meaning "who is like God? " Naming a child for a famous archangel has its perks.
+It's another popular name used in many languages and it means "who is like God. " Naming a child for a famous archangel has its perks.

 This is the German equivalent of "Peter."
-It's a popular German name with biblical roots meaning "rock" or "stone."
-It's considered an honor to be named for a disciple to Jesus.
+It's a popular German name with biblical roots, meaning "rock" or "stone."
+It's considered an honor to be named after a disciple of Jesus.

 This is the German translation of Solomon and means "peaceful one."
-It's a very strong Bible name that has connotations of wisdom.
+It's a very strong biblical name that has connotations of wisdom.

-This baby name means "God's power."
-The name is associated with famous philosopher Ralph Waldo Emerson (1803 - 1832).
+This name means "God's power."
+The name is associated with famous philosopher Ralph Waldo Emerson (1803-1882).

-Baby boy names in Germany tend to have strong consonants.
+German baby boy names tend to have strong consonants.
 This often evokes a feeling of bravery and can be reminiscent of wars fought.
+These German naming options have meanings that play on power, strength, and bravery.
+They are perfect choices for your sturdy, strapping lad.

 This is an Old High German name meaning "ready for battle."
 This name was commonly used in the 7th century.